 HAUG, Martin.
 Ostdorf bei Balingen, Württemberg 30.1.1827 — Ragaz, Switzerland 3.6.1876.
 German Indo-Iranian Scholar.
-Son of a farmer, who only reluctantly allowed his talented son to pursue studies.
+Son of a farmer, Martin H., who only reluctantly allowed his talented son to pursue studies, and Anna Maria Jetter.
 At the age of 16 he worked as an auxiliary teacher.
 On his own he learnt Latin, Greek, Hebrew, Arabic and Sanskrit (from Bopp’s Nalus) and passed the matriculation examen in Stuttgart.
 Now studies of classical and Oriental philology, especially Indology under Roth at Tübingen, where Ph.D.
-1851.
-Further studies at Göttingen of Semitic (Ewald) and Sanskrit (Benfey).
+1851 (diss. on Plutarch).
+Further studies at Göttingen, of Semitic (Ewald) and Sanskrit (Benfey).
 PD 1854 Bonn (Zarathustra’s teaching according to the Gathas).
+His living he mainly earned as tutor.
 He also worked in Heidelberg as Assistant to Bunsen in his great Bible work.
 In 1859-66 in India as Superintendent of Sanskrit and Professor of Sanskrit at Poona College.
 In 1863-64 visited Gujarat in search for Sanskrit MSS.
 In 1866 had to quit because of health problems and return to Germany (in Poona he was succeeded by Kielhorn).
 In 1868 he became the first Professor of Sanskrit at München University and taught there until his death.
-Married 1859.
+Married 1859 Sophia Speidel, one son.

 – “Über die Pehlewi-Sprache und den Bundehesch”, GGA 1854, 46 p.; “Über den Character der Pehlewi-Sprache”, SBaAW 1869:1, 85-118.